Create good titles and snippets in Search Results

 "<band name> - See videos, lyrics, posters, albums, reviews and concerts"contains a lot of uninformative text.
 One solution is to dynamically update the title to better reflect the actual content of the page: for example, include the words "video", "lyrics", etc., only if that particular page contains video or lyrics.
 Another option is to just use

 "<band name>"as a concise title and use the meta description (see below) to describe your site's content.
 The HTML suggestions page in Search Console lists any duplicate titles Google detected on your pages.

 - Brand your titles, but concisely.
 The title of your site’s home page is a reasonable place to include some additional information about your site—for instance,

 "ExampleSocialSite, a place for people to meet and mingle."But displaying that text in the title of every single page on your site hurts readability and will look particularly repetitive if several pages from your site are returned for the same query.
 In this case, consider including just your site name at the beginning or end of each page title, separated from the rest of the title with a delimiter such as a hyphen, colon, or pipe, like this:

 <title>ExampleSocialSite: Sign up for a new account.</title>

 - Be careful about disallowing search engines from crawling your pages.
 Using the robots.txt protocol on your site can stop Google from crawling your pages, but it may not always prevent them from being indexed.
 For example, Google may index your page if we discover it by following a link from someone else's site.
 To display it in search results, Google will need to display a title of some kind and because we won't have access to any of your page content, we will rely on off-page content such as anchor text from other sites.
-(To truly block a URL from being indexed, you can use meta tags.)
+(To truly block a URL from being indexed, you can use the "noindex" directive.)